sdiehl/wiwinwlh/tutorial.md

 ```

 The logic evaluating, splicing, and introspecting compile-time values is embedded within the Q monad, which
-has a ``runQ`` which can be used to evaluate it's context.
+has a ``runQ`` which can be used to evaluate its context.
 These functions of this monad is deeply embedded in
 the implementation of GHC.

 ```haskell